Most golfers don’t concentrate on this section of their golf game near enough, we deem your golf wedges are the most

 In addition, the golfer’s swing technique for sand shots is very important to evaluate.
 The more steeply the wedge is swung down to the sand, the deeper the sole could dig under the ball.
 Hence the more steep the golfer’s angle of attack, the wider the sole and/or the more bounce should be on the sole of their sand club.

-Of course we recommend Tom Wishon's golf wedge heads in his Tour and Wides Sole models.
+Of course we recommend Tom Wishon's 309HCG golf wedge heads in his Tour and Wide Sole models.
 These traditional sole wedge designs, with milled face and micro-groove scorelines are new in 2023, with enhanced backspin.
 Click on either of the images above for a more in-depth look at these heads.